 - 40.53 Since 6 April 2016, Tier 2 (General) and Tier 2 (Sportsperson) migrants must earn a minimum salary level to be successful in an ILR application.
-They must be paid whichever is the higher of: - a minimum of the relevant salary threshold listed below - the appropriate rate as stated in Appendix J to the Immigration Rules - 40.54 The minimum salary thresholds referred to above are: - £35,500 if applying for ILR on or after 6 April 2018 - £35,800 if applying for ILR on or after 6 April 2019 - £36,200 if applying for ILR on or after 6 April 2020 - £36,900 if applying for ILR on or after 6 April 2021 - £37,900 if applying for ILR on or after 6 April 2022 - £38,800 if applying for ILR on or after 6 April 2023 - £40,100 if applying for ILR on or after 6 April 2024 - 40.55 Salary for ILR applications is calculated in the same way as that for Tier 2 leave applications, including any of the following that apply: - basic pay (excluding overtime) up to 48 hours per week - guaranteed allowances which would be paid to settled workers in similar circumstances - 40.56 The following are not included: - other allowances and benefits - employee-owner shares - earnings from supplementary employment - 40.57 Migrants in jobs that are in a shortage occupation set out in Appendix K to the Immigration Rules, were on the shortage occupation list in the preceding 6 years at a time the migrant was sponsored to do that job, or are in PhD level occupation listed in Table 1 of Appendix J to the Immigration Rules are exempt from the threshold. - 40.58 If your licence is suspended when the migrant applies for ILR, we will not decide their application until the reason for the suspension has been resolved.
+They must be paid whichever is the higher of: - a minimum of the relevant salary threshold listed below - the appropriate rate as stated in Appendix J to the Immigration Rules - 40.54 The minimum salary threshold referred to above for applications made on or after 6 April 2019 is £35,800. - 40.55 Salary for ILR applications is calculated in the same way as that for Tier 2 leave applications, including any of the following that apply: - basic pay (excluding overtime) up to 48 hours per week - guaranteed allowances which would be paid to settled workers in similar circumstances - 40.56 The following are not included: - other allowances and benefits - employee-owner shares - · earnings from supplementary employment - 40.57 Migrants in jobs that are in a shortage occupation set out in Appendix K to the Immigration Rules, were on the shortage occupation list in the preceding 6 years at a time the migrant was sponsored to do that job, or are in PhD level occupation listed in Table 1 of Appendix J to the Immigration Rules, are exempt from the threshold. - 40.58 If your licence is suspended when the migrant applies for ILR, we will not decide their application until the reason for the suspension has been resolved.
 If your licence is revoked, we will refuse their application for ILR.